undergraduate FCS: Residential Property Management Major (RPM) provides

 Students pursuing the RPM major must complete an internship.
 Through our numerous industry partners, many paid internship opportunities are available nationwide, some with furnished housing provided.

 The RPM Program was developed with the support of the National Apartment Association Education Institute, which allows students pursuing the RPM major to sit for the National Apartment Leasing Professional (NALP) and Certified Apartment Manager (CAM) designation exams.
 The NALP exam is taken in conjunction with the course FCSPM 275 - Marketing and Leasing Residential Properties.
-The CAM exam is taken in a student's junior or senior year.
-Ball State RPM students have achieved a high pass rate on both exams.
+The CAM exam is taken in a student's senior year.

 Students graduating with an RPM major have gone on to pursue a variety of employment opportunities with traditional apartment communities, government housing, retirement housing, student housing, and condominium associations around the country.
 Others have used their RPM training to obtain positions in real estate sales or commercial property management.
 Some graduates have advanced to corporate level positions in the property management industry after obtaining experience in an entry-level position.

-For additional information contact Kay Piotrowicz, Director of the Residential Property Management Program in the Department of Family and Consumer Sciences.
+For additional information contact Erin Donovan, Director of the Residential Property Management Program in the Department of Family and Consumer Sciences.

 800-382-8540 and 765-289-1241